paulinebourigault/GH-kernel-Anomaly-Detection/README.md

 # Kernel-Based Anomaly Detection Using Generalized Hyperbolic Processes

-This repository contains implementations of various anomaly detection algorithms.
-It includes deep learning models, kernel-based approaches, and traditional methods for anomaly detection.
-Here, Kernel density estimation (KDE) and Support Vector Machine (SVM) with Generalized Hyperbolic (GH) kernels that enhance flexibility are introduced for anomaly detection.
+We present a novel approach to anomaly detection by integrating Generalized Hyperbolic (GH) processes into kernel-based methods.
+The GH distribution, known for its flexibility in modeling skewness, heavy tails, and kurtosis, helps to capture complex patterns in data that deviate from Gaussian assumptions.
+We propose a GH-process-based kernel function and utilize it within kernel density estimation (KDE) and One- Class Support Vector Machines (OCSVM) to develop robust anomaly detection frameworks.
+Theoretical results confirm the positive semi-definiteness and consistency of the GH-based kernel, ensuring its suitability for machine learning applications.

 <p align="center" width="100%">
     <img src=img/workflow-anomalydetection.png width="25%"/>